 We finish with another cheaper option, the MaxKare is direct competition for rowers such as the Sunny.
 However, while being from a lesser-known brand, it does have some nice selling points.

-It’s 16 levels of resistance is very generous for rowers in this price range and the seat and handles are surprisingly comfortable.
+Its 16 levels of resistance are very generous for rowers in this price range and the seat and handles are surprisingly comfortable.

 It’s also a foldable and light machine that, combined with being on wheels, makes it great for storage and transportation outside of use.

 While the basic screen and limited features may be disappointing, they certainly aren’t enough to put you off.

 However, one thing that might is only being covered by a one-year warranty.
 When buying a cheaper option and from a lesser-known company, it certainly carries with it some risk.

 I think that the last point is a perfect way to sum it up, if you think the rewards outweigh the risk then you might end up with a nice little purchase.

 - Paddled handles

 - Non-slip foot pedals

 Why Choose A Magnetic Rower